-- (a) Effective for all licenses expiring on or after April 30, 2010, Commonwealth of Massachusetts licensed plumbers, gasfitters, and undiluted liquefied petroleum gas installers, shall during every two year license cycle complete a course of continuing education without repetition.
-Apprentices shall not be required to complete continuing education. - (b) Continuing education policies, procedures, course content, and providers are subject to Board approval and must adhere to Board rules, regulations and policies.
-Continuing education courses shall focus on the Rules and Regulations of 248 CMR 3.00 through 11.00.
-In addition, the Board may approve continuing education courses that may include industry related business, law, technology or other subject matters.
+(a) All Massachusetts licensed plumbers, gasfitters, and undiluted liquefied petroleum gas installers, shall, during every two year license cycle, complete a course of continuing education without repetition.
+Apprentices shall not be required to complete continuing education.

+(b) Continuing education policies, procedures, course content, and providers are subject to Board approval and must adhere to Board rules, regulations and policies.
+Continuing education courses shall focus on 248 CMR.
+In addition, the Board may approve continuing education courses that mayinclude industryrelated business, law, technologyor other subject matters.